Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 Encourage your teenager to add to their sensory box over time with items they find calming or interesting.
 Over time the idea is that the sensory box becomes part of your child’s “sensory regulation toolkit”.

 Many children find it helpful to have a sensory box at school.
 School can be an overwhelming and anxiety-provoking environment for so many teens.
+Explaining the sensory box to teachers can support self-advocacy and help with understanding social cues in the classroom.
 Use of a sensory box needs to be negotiated in advance with school staff.

 The sensory box needs to be kept in a safe place that is accessible only to your child, such as the learning support room or nurture room.